ericrqs/Juniper-vMX/README.md

 hook_setup calls vMX VNF Deployment Resource Driver.orch_hook_during_provisioning.

+It performs the following series of tasks automatically:
 1. Add new vCP app and vFP app(s) to the reservation, with names based on the template resource name
 1. Deploy the vCP and vFP(s) using DeployAppToCloudProviderBulk, producing deployed resources of type vMX VCP and vMX VFP
 1. Platform-specific: